Subnet Security

 There are two main features to secure a subnet:

 Authorizers are between peer-to-peer communication requests and responses.
 With Authorizers, custom logic can be deployed in protocols for all node communication.
-For example, an authorizer can include rate limiting, for example, in an inference subnet, require a proof-of-stake, for example, when joining a subnet, or require signing requests and responses for communication between nodes.
+For example, an authorizer can include rate limiting in an inference subnet, require a proof-of-stake when joining a subnet, or require signing requests and responses for communication between nodes.

 Note: The template comes with the above options, and developers can create their own custom Authorizers.

-At a minimum, the DHT protocol (the main protocol for node communication and records storage) should implement the PoS authorizer to ensure only nodes with a proof of stake can join the subnet and access the records.
+At a minimum, the DHT protocol (the main protocol for node communication and record storage) must implement the PoS authorizer to ensure only nodes with a proof of stake can join the subnet and access the records.

 As well, at a minimum, each custom protocol should implement a signature authorizer.